scottdillon1/Virtual_SCP_Academy/EnterpriseMessaging&CPI/Part 5 - Testing the Safety Incident Integration.md

 ![](.//Part5Images/image4.png)

 Congratulations, you have automated the creation of workflows and Integration flows using Enterprise Messaging and the Safety Incident Application.
 All of this was done leveraging a publish, subscribe integration based architecture with very little coding and configuration.

+# In our last session, we discovered a connection limit in our accounts....10 to be precise....once you confirm your scenario is working...please select the option to "UNDEPLOY" your iFlow so that other ones will be run successfully